FuelLabs/fuel-specs/src/protocol/tx-validity.md

 ### Coinbase Transaction

-The coinbase transaction is a mechanism for block creators to convert fees into spendable UTXOs.
+The coinbase transaction is a mechanism for block creators to collect transaction fees.

 In order for a coinbase transaction to be valid:

 1. It must be a [Mint](../tx-format/transaction.md#TransactionMint) transaction.
-2. The coinbase transaction must be the first transaction within a block, even if there are no other transactions in the block and the fee is zero.
+1. The coinbase transaction must be the last transaction within a block, even if there are no other transactions in the block and the fee is zero.
-3. The total output value of the coinbase transaction cannot exceed the total amount of fees processed from all other transactions within the same block.
+1. The `mintAmount` doesn't exceed the total amount of fees processed from all other transactions within the same block.
-4. The `asset_id` for coinbase transaction outputs must match the `asset_id` that fees are paid in (`asset_id == 0`).
+1. The `mintAssetId` matches the `asset_id` that fees are paid in (`asset_id == 0`).

+The minted amount of the coinbase transaction intrinsically increases the balance corresponding to the `inputContract`.
+This means the balance of `mintAssetId` is directly increased by `mintAmount` on the input contract, without requiring any VM execution.
+Compared to coin outputs, intrinsically increasing a contract balance to collect coinbase amounts prevents the accumulation of dust during low-usage periods.